 The CV-SALTS Program

 On October 16, 2019, we approved the initial iteration of CV-SALTS , but with directions for the Central Valley Water Board to make targeted revisions to the Amendments within one year.
-The directed revisions that are most relevant to this proceeding include our requirement that management zone implementation plans “must include proposals for enforceable and quantifiable interim deadlines that focus on reducing nitrates in ongoing discharges and a proposed final compliance date for ongoing discharges of nitrate to cease causing or contributing to exceedances of the applicable water quality objective in the receiving water,” and our requirement that “all discharges of nitrate must cease causing or contributing to exceedances of water quality objectives in the receiving water within a term that is as short as practicable for each discharger or category of dischargers participating in the management zone but in no case longer than 35 years.”
+The directed revisions that are most relevant to this proceeding include our requirement that management zone implementation plans “must include proposals for enforceable and quantifiable interim deadlines that focus on reducing nitrate in ongoing discharges and a proposed final compliance date for ongoing discharges of nitrate to cease causing or contributing to exceedances of the applicable water quality objective in the receiving water,” and our requirement that “all discharges of nitrate must cease causing or contributing to exceedances of water quality objectives in the receiving water within a term that is as short as practicable for each discharger or category of dischargers participating in the management zone but in no case longer than 35 years.”
 We also stated that the Central Valley Water Board “should set a maximum of 50 years as a goal for restoring basins to achieve nitrate water quality objectives throughout the basins” and “may recognize, however, that some basins may require more than 50 years to achieve restoration or may qualify for de-designation of beneficial uses through the water quality control plan amendment process.”

 We also directed the Central Valley Water Board to “ensure that affected residents in localized areas within management zones with nitrate concentrations exceeding 10 mg/L (“hot spots”) are identified and provided access to drinking water.”
-Finally, we stated that waste discharge requirements implementing CV-SALTS must comply with the Nonpoint Source Policy as applicable, and that CV-SALTS does not supersede the precedential requirements contained in our Order WQ 2018-002.
+Finally, we stated that waste discharge requirements implementing CV-SALTS must comply with the Nonpoint Source Policy as applicable, and that CV-SALTS does not supersede the precedential requirements contained in our Order WQ 2018-0002.
 The Central Valley Water Board made the directed revisions, and we approved the revised CV-SALTS on June 1, 2021.